Astralneko/starry-obsidian-notes/Analysis of other video games/HSR's Aeons and Paths.md

 However, unlike what has been confirmed for the Family, Tribios fragments lose their power over time as they use it, and eventually their ego dies.
 When this is close to happening, the afflicted fragment gains amnesia barriers, slowly losing all memories they did not personally make, and eventually deteriorating into the form of a plush doll.
 However, the living fragments seem to remember the experiences of the fallen fragment, **including their death**.
 Tribbie has a playable nightmare sequence where the original's mother chants a horrific prophecy, while their childhood home is filled with all 997 fallen fragments - clearly a repressed memory that was unlocked by Trianne's oncoming ego death.

 And yet, ego death is precisely Xipe's preferred outcome: it subsumed Ena, killing THEIR spirit but maintaining THEIR body and power.
+This would obviously be Lygus's answer for how the Harmony is Destructive.
 ## Nihility
 The ultimate fate of the multiverse is nothingness, and therefore, worthless.
 Action is meaningless; it is not worth worrying about your actions or inactions.
 When faced with nothingness, apathy and laziness is the only understandable outcome.
 ### Device IX